stsewd/ieee-pandoc-template/README.md

 ## Quickly Usage

+- Clone or download this repo.
+- Put all your paper content in `paper.md`.
+- Change the title and author in `metadata.yaml`.
+- Run `make` in a terminal.
-Put all your paper content on `paper.md`, change the title and author on `metadata.yaml` and run `make`.
-The pdf will be on `build/paper.pdf`.
+- The pdf will be on `build/paper.pdf`.

 ## Files